 The accuracy of your information is important to us.
 If any of the other information we hold about you is inaccurate or out of date, please email us at: firstname.lastname@example.org, or write to us at: Age UK Solihull, The Core, Homer Road, Solihull B91 3RG.
 Alternatively, you can telephone 0121 704 7840.

 Security precautions in place to protect the loss, misuse or alteration of your information

 When you give us personal information, we take steps to ensure that it’s treated securely.
 All systems used by Age UK Solihull are password protected and our third-party processors such as Charitylog and One Drive have the relevant certification in place to keep your information secure.
 Our email is secure.

 16 or Under

 We are concerned to protect the privacy of children aged 16 or under.
-If you are aged 16 or under‚ please get your parent/guardian's permission beforehand whenever you provide us with personal information.
+If you are aged 16 or under‚ please, where possible, get your parent/guardian's permission beforehand whenever you provide us with personal information.

 Review of this Policy

 We keep this Policy under regular review.
-This Policy was last updated in August 2017.
+This Policy was last updated in August 2023.